Tardieu Scale

 What is a Tardieu Scale?

 Spasticity is a common symptom in individuals with neurological conditions, such as cerebral palsy, multiple sclerosis, stroke, traumatic brain injury, or spinal cord injury.
-Spasticity presents as an increase in muscle tone, leading to stiffness, involuntary muscle contractions, and restricted movement, which can negatively impact the patient's quality of life.
+Spasticity presents as an increase in muscle tone, leading to stiffness, involuntary muscle contractions, and restricted movement, which can negatively impact the patient's quality of life (John Hopkins Medicine, 2019).

-In addition to guiding treatment decisions, the Scale is also useful for monitoring the effectiveness of various interventions, such as physical therapy, orthotics, or medications like muscle relaxants or botulinum toxin injections.
-By tracking changes in spasticity over time, healthcare professionals can evaluate the success of these interventions and adjust treatment plans as needed.
+In addition to guiding treatment decisions, the Tardieu Scale measurements are also helpful in monitoring the effectiveness of various interventions, such as physical therapy, orthotics, or medications like muscle relaxants or botulinum toxin injections.

 Have a look at this video to see how the Tardieu Scale is performed: